wgurecky/nukecluster/_sources/head_node.txt

     As of the time of this writing (fall 2015) grub can boot from the /boot directory located inside a raid 10 array.
 No need to make a seperate /boot partition.

-The Debian installations will ask for a new user to be setup  (in addition to the root account).
+The Debian installer will ask
+for a new user to be setup  (in addition to the root account).
 This user should be the default system administration account.
+For the purpose of this guide, the administrator account is ``admin``.

 ..
 Note::
     The administrators account is NOT the root account.
 We will dissallow root login from the